TUTO: Woven stool

 • a wall stapler + staples (here type C 8mm)

-• a stool with a solid square or rectangular frame
+• a stool with a sturdy square or rectangular frame

 • textile glue (optional)